 Since FY2018, we have been continuing to develop a sustained program of work designed to increase the capability of our workforce to identify and call out disrespectful behaviour, including sexual harassment, racism and bullying.

 BHP prioritises the wellbeing, psychological safety and needs of all people affected by sexual harassment, sex-based discrimination and victimisation.
-We established our global Support Service in FY2022 to provide dedicated, end-to-end case coordination for anyone impacted by sexual harassment, which is designed to assist them to obtain appropriate support and information.
+We established our global Support Service in FY2022 to provide dedicated, end-to-end case coordination for anyone impacted by sexual harassment, which is designed to assist with appropriate support and information.
 The Support Service can also provide resolution options when an investigation is not wanted by the impacted person or cannot proceed.
-In FY2023, improvements were made to the Support Service, including increased resourcing and support for participants of racism cases.

 We encourage our workforce to report concerns, including by providing centralised and confidential reporting tools and mandatory reporting requirements for line leaders.
 We do not tolerate any form of retaliation for raising a concern.
 We ceased using non-disclosure agreements (NDAs) or imposing confidentiality obligations on complainants in respect of their experiences in settlement agreements relating to sexual harassment in March 2019.
 We do not enforce any NDAs or confidentiality obligations on complainants of sexual harassment in historical agreements.